-Brake fluid will absorb water from the air over time, causing the brake system to become less effective and the fluid to become corrosive, possibly damaging the system.
-It is important to perform a brake fluid flush regularly to ensure that your vehicle is using fresh fluid.
-Talk to our technicians at Norton Shores Automotive about when it's time for a brake fluid flush.
+Brake fluid can absorb moisture from the air over time, diminishing brake effectiveness and becoming corrosive, potentially harming the system.
+Regular brake fluid flushes are vital to ensure fresh fluid usage in your vehicle.
+Consult our technicians at Norton Shores Automotive to determine the right time for a brake fluid flush.

 Brake Pad & Shoe Replacement

 Brake pad problems can usually be identified by squealing brakes.
 If your brake pads deteriorate completely, you'll hear a grinding metal-on-metal sound when braking.
 Those with knowledge of auto repair may be able to fix this at home, but you should always see an auto repair professional immediately if you have brake problems.

 The brake caliper houses brake pads and clamps around the rotor to apply pressure during braking.
 Caliper problems can cause uneven braking, leading to skidding during braking and loss of control in adverse weather conditions.
 Contact Norton Shores Automotive in Muskegon at your earliest convenience for assistance.